-$RGERF{ret}$ = Early retirement factor applied to the retirement grant debit - see also below
+RGERF{ret} = Early retirement factor applied to the retirement grant debit - see also below

-- 3.51 In the case of ill health retirement, MEMERF{ret} and RGERF{ret} can be found in Table A. In all other cases MEMERF{ret} and RGERF{ret} can be found in Table B. Different factors will apply to CRA membership, taper membership and PA65 membership.
+- 3.47 In the case of ill health retirement, MEMERF{ret} and RGERF{ret} can be found in Table A. In all other cases MEMERF{ret} and RGERF{ret} can be found in Table B. Different factors will apply to CRA membership and PA65 membership.
 These will usually be the same as those applied to the member's pension and retirement grant, as described in the latest GAD guidance note on early retirement, except, for example, on redundancy or on retirement before age 60, but after the rule of 85 retirement age.
-(In these cases members may be entitled to unreduced pension and retirement grant, but the debit should still be reduced.) - 3.52 The early retirement adjustments for members who retire earlier than age 65 or CRA (as relevant) do not apply to the debit applied to the spouse, civil partner or other qualifying partner's pension, or the debit applied to the GMP.
-GMP debits are only applied from GMP Pension Age (which is age 60 for females and age 65 for males). - 3.53 Where an active member with a pension debit is granted tier 3 ill health benefits under Regulation 20(4) of the Benefits Regulations, no debit should be applied to the member's tier 3 pension.
-The debit is applied when either: - The member moves on to tier 2 ill-health; or - If the member's tier 3 pension ceases then the debit is applied when their deferred benefits come into payment. - 3.54 In either case the debit should then be applied in accordance with the appropriate part of this guidance. - 3.55 Where a member who is already in receipt of tier 3 ill-health benefits divorces and is subject to a pension sharing order, the case should referred to GAD via DCLG.
+(In these cases members may be entitled to unreduced pension and retirement grant, but the debit should still be reduced.) - 3.48 The early retirement adjustments for members who retire earlier than age 65 or CRA (as relevant) do not apply to the debit applied to the spouse, civil partner or other qualifying partner's pension, or the debit applied to the GMP.
+GMP debits are only applied from GMP Pension Age (which is age 60 for females and age 65 for males).